 - Solve a problem: If there is a problem, there is an app.
 Programs that solve recurring problems often gain loyal users.
 The key to these is to solve the problem in a way that no one else does, thus ensuring you stand out from the competition.

-- Gain market understanding from the stores: Google Play and Apple App Store are gold mines of market research.
+- Gain market understanding from the stores: Google Play and Apple App Store are gold mines

 - Search online: Check out the top projects on Kickstarter and Quora to see what problems developers are trying to solve.
 Trawl through the top list and hunt for products.
 Check out Reddit or any industry-specific forum - this will give you some idea of internal validation.